MDGrey33/Nur/README.md

 - Build an algorythm that uses AI to manage retrieval cleanup and volume optimization locally

+- Chunk to embed and context and providing document ids from metadata but keep including full documents in context

 - Add credibility rating to database